ovh/docs/pages/platform/kubernetes-k8s/using-vrack-between-private-networks/guide.en-gb.md

 ![OVHcloud Managed Kubernetes inside vRack](images/using-vrack-03.jpg){.thumbnail}

-Using the addresses and names in the schema, each node have a `eth0` network interface to the external network, and a `eth1` to the private network.

-Communication between nodes and master, and admin traffic still passes by the `eth0`, by the external network.
+Using the addresses and names in the schema, each node have a `eth0` network interface to the external network, and a `eth1` to the private network. `eth0` is dedicated to the communication between nodes and master, to your managed service administration traffic and to communication with external services.
 Pod to pod traffic, and traffic to the private network is routed through `eth1`.

-In order to do it, the default gateway for each node is in the external network, via their `eth0` interface, and only the traffic towards the private network is routed through `eth1`.
+In order allow this routing, the default gateway for each node is in the external network, via their `eth0` interface, and only the traffic towards the private network is routed through `eth1`.

 ![OVHcloud Managed Kubernetes inside vRack](images/using-vrack-04.jpg){.thumbnail}